 Well, these bodybuilders have not come into contact with toxic waste but instead are experiencing a condition called Palumboism.

 So what is Palumboism?
 What causes it and is there any cure to this condition?

 The term Palumboism was originally coined after seeing the expanded belly of bodybuilder Dave Palumbo.

-This conditions mostly effects the midsection, with the width of the ribs, waist and pelvis grow disproportionately.
+This conditions mostly affects the midsection, with the width of the ribs, waist and pelvis grow disproportionately.

 In the past bodybuilders like Arnold Schwarzenegger were able to create a “vacuum” by sucking in their stomachs while posing.
 Those with Palumboism are unable to create this vacuum as their obliques are too thick.

-The facial features of those with this condition is also likely to change, with thick folds of dermal tissue forming around their mouth.
+The facial features of those with this condition are also likely to change, with thick folds of dermal tissue forming around their mouth.
 Cranial hyperplasia (enlargement) of the skull is also common.

 One other common symptom is the disproportionately small limbs when compared to the rest of the upper body.